betodev90/Knetik-Test/questions.md

     I also thought about adding to graph of reports by date of the devices and a graph of registry of filters.

+    Also I would have added more elements that interact with each other to select the search parameters in `/devices`

 2.)
 What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

     I chose Angular because have more experience working with him and I agree with philosophy about